-The Changing Dynamics of Public Opinion in Hindu Society
+Changing Dynamics of Public Opinion In Hindu Community

 (Hinduwebsite Editorial - Exploring Truth Amidst Illusions and Distortions)

 The FAQ or the question and answer format is one of the most popular formats on the Internet today to present information as well as to seek information.
 Services like Yahoo Answers and Quora have become very popular using the same model, letting people interact with others and contribute to the pool of world knowledge through an exchange of facts, ideas and opinions.